dbcana/dbcana.github.io/README.md

 **Name**: Daniel Borba Caña

-**Birthday**: 08/11/1976

 **From**: Montevideo - Uruguay

 **Live in**: Esteio/RS - Brasil

 ### Professional Experience

-More than 10 years of experience with diverse programing languages, with main focus in PHP and SQL.
+More than 10 years of experience with diverse programing languages, with main focus in PHP, JS, HTML, CSS and SQL.

-During this time, I maked maintenence in legacy codes of JAVA, C#, JS, CSS, VB and others.
+During this time, I maked maintenence in legacy codes of JAVA, C#, VB and others.

 I am currently learning Python, R and Cloud Computing for a future work that I hope to achieve as a Data Engineer, Data Analyst or Data Scientist.